Closed Sets and Operators thereon: Representations, Computability and Complexity: Model, representations and complexity

 These choices of encodings also meet both theory and practice: cf., for example, \cite[Def.~2.1.20]{GLS88} and \cite[Def.~2.2+2.3]{Hoover90}.
-Note that both the dimension and the norm will be always understood from the context and therefore does not reflect in the notation of any enrichment.
+Note that both the dimension and the norm will be always understood from the context and therefore is not considered enrichment.